paleobiologycitationhelper/ghost-citations/vinther-2015/index.md

 DOI: [10.1002/bies.201500018](https://doi.org/10.1002/bies.201500018)

 ## Explanation:
-The citation appears to be a misremembered or incorrect reference to the actual 2015 BioEssays article by Jakob Vinther.
+The widespread error in citation is an innocent misremembered or incorrect reference to the actual 2015 BioEssays article by Jakob Vinther.
 The real article provides a comprehensive overview of how pigments like melanin can fossilize and the implications for reconstructing the appearance and behavior of ancient organisms.

 ---